March Stargazing: Top Celestial Highlights

 The Worm Moon

-With the arrival of spring, the constellations of the zodiac sign Virgo will become more prominent in the evening sky.
-Look for the bright star Spica, which marks the heart of the Virgin.
-Nearby, you can also spot the faint but beautiful constellation Coma Berenices, home to several star clusters.
+With spring approaching, the constellation Virgo becomes more prominent.
+Its bright star, Spica, marks the heart of the Virgin.
+Nearby, the faint constellation Coma Berenices, home to several star clusters, can also be spotted under dark skies.

 The Zodiacal Light

-While the Lyrid meteor shower won’t peak until mid-April, you may begin to spot a few meteors streaking across the sky towards the end of March.
-It’s a great time to prepare for the full show next month!
+While the Lyrid meteor shower peaks in mid-April, you might begin to spot a few meteors towards the end of March.
+Keep an eye out during clear, dark evenings to get a sneak peek of the upcoming display.

 Comments